DarthReca/smac-challenge/README.md

 - magnitude: predicted magnitude (should be in the range 0-10)
 - affected: binary label (0-1)
 - flops: resource consumption expressed in FLOPs by PAPI

+## Starter Kit

+In the *starter-kit* folder, you can find the code to run the baseline using *main.py*.

+*requirements.txt* contains the library required to run the code.